 Western Wallflower (Erysimum capitatum)

 Western Wallflowers are typically yellow at the elevations where people usually encounter them, including in juniper-pinyon woodlands.
 At higher elevations they're typically orange-red.
 On rare occasions they're a stunning red.
 All of those variants are shown here.

-Except for the introduced Broadleaf Pepperweed, which follows, I'll lump the various species in this genus.
+New Mexico has multiple species of pepperweed, some native, others not.
 The tiny individual flowers may be difficult to make out.
 A close look shows the Mustard Family's classic cross-shaped arrangement of four petals.
 You can see that in the thumbnail to the left.